 For a true taste of the wilderness there’s a camp ground with basic facilities.

-Wolfe Creek Crater National Park is about a two to three hour drive from Halls Creek via the Tanami Road which accessible by conventional vehicles.
+Wolfe Creek Crater National Park is about a 2-3 hour drive on a gravel road from Halls Creek via the Tanami Road which accessible by four wheel drive vehicles.